 “Body hair shaving” is it necessary?
 This is the question most people keep asking.
 What comes to your mind at the mention of body hair shaving?

-Shaving the body hair is big issue in the other parts of the world where marketing and advertisement are targeted at getting women feel embarrassed about not shaving but same does not apply in Africa.
+Shaving the body hair is a big issue in the other parts of the world where marketing and advertisement are targeted at getting women feel embarrassed about not shaving but same does not apply in Africa.
 Where the practice of shaving body hair on the leg and arm is frowned upon.

 I quite remember a 58 years old lady who told me that ladies that shave their body are prostitutes and she will not allow his son to marry a lady that shave her body hair.
 I am tempted to say she is a little “old school” as our young ladies would say.